 - costs EUR18 (FWIW this seems cheap for an essential piece of infrastructure)

 - I have not yet worked out an easy way of switching to it from gnome (e.g. “open this folder in fman”

 As to the last one, if I do this

 it nearly does what I want, but it opens a new copy of the app rather than switching to an active version.

 xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search

 A KDE alternative.
-Like fman it is a dual-pane view.
+Like fman it sports a dual-pane view.
 It is maximalist with lots of features, and whilst it does not require a KDE desktop environment, it certainly works better if you have all the KDE stuff.
-I find it too obsessively busy for my taste.
+I find it too obsessively busy.